vippsas/vipps-ecom-api/vipps-ecom-api.md

 (and *only* "INTENT"", no parameters etc.)

-This will cause the Vipps app to simply close after a successful or canceled ecom payment, and fall back to the calling merchant app.
+This will cause Stop to simply close after a successful or canceled ecom payment, and fall back to the calling merchant app.

-The merchant app activity that resumes again (after the Vipps app closes) has to override onActivityResult method to pick up the thread again here.
+The merchant app activity that resumes again (after Stop closes) has to override onActivityResult method to pick up the thread again here.
 Example:

 ```java
 @Override